welcometohelen/marine_bioacoustic_identifier/README.md

 #### Data
 Data were provided by [Oceanwide Science Institute](http://oceanwidescience.org/) (OSI).
 Data comprise ~1TB of recordings from nine sites around the Hawaiian Islands, and 11 different deployments.
 Site depths range from 12-70m, and deployment duration ranges from 52-62 days.
 All deployments took place in 2016, spanning nine months of the year (no data from April, May, and December).
 Sample rates were either 50KHz or 64KHz.
 Most spinner dolphin vocalizations (whistles) are captured in the 12-25 KHz frequency band, while their clicks are broadband.

 CNNs are a go-to for image data, but can also be used for spectrograms.
 Which is a roundabout way of saying _spectrograms are not images_.
 Spectrograms are matrix representations of audio signals, rendered on axes of time (x), frequency (y), and intensity (color).
 The sizes of frequency and time bins dictate the resolution of the information, and are dictated by the user-defined parameters of the short time Fourier Transform (STFT).
 A Fast Fourier Transform (FFT) breaks down a signal into individual spectral components, giving us frequency information.
 This information applies to the sample as a whole (:30).
 The STFT divides this longer signal into smaller samples, performs the FFT on each sample, and stitches them together sequentially so we have some semblance of the change in signal over time.
 The STFT sampling method can be thought of as a sliding window, usually with 50-75% overlap between samples.
+The specifications used in the STFT are arguably _the_ most important part of data preprocessing for CNN: they determine how the audio is represented to the model, to what resolution, and what features are captured or smoothed over.
 The specifications used here for generating spectrograms are described in [notebook_02](https://github.com/welcometohelen/marine_bioacoustic_identifier/blob/main/notebooks/02_wav_to_spects.ipynb).

 An example spectrogram looks like this to us: